 Addressing a trend of urban revitalization, Petersen wryly asked the audience “Will we be looking at a suburban ghetto?”

 The issue resonates with Chick-fil-A. Known for its convenient locations in Southern and Middle-American suburban malls, the chain is responding to a nationwide trend that sees the younger demographic moving back into the cities.

 “We grew quickly following suburban expansion in the 1990s,” says McCleskey, who adds that his restaurants often opened locations adjacent to Lowe’s and Home Depot.

 Now, however, metropolitan living is back and Chick-fil-A is focusing on creating a template that works in an urban environment.
 “Suburban expansion is not where it was.
 People want to be in high-density environments,” he emphasizes.

 “We see the suburban sprawl wanting to come back in.
 So growth for us will come in form of in-line locations, figuring out an urban model that works for us,”

-says McCleskey, siting the chain’s new locations in Manhattan and downtown Washington, DC.
+says McCleskey, citing the chain’s new locations in Manhattan and downtown Washington, DC.
 “We’re figuring out small parcel opportunities.”

 Though Chick-fil-A is known for quality customer service, other fast-food restaurants have begun focusing on customer service too.
 “Other brands are catching on and upping their games.”

-You can watch the full discussion from RS2015 below.
+You can watch the full discussion from RS'15 below.